This article was updated on 4th July 2023, and a new method was tested; the frying pan

-- Place a single cinnamon roll on a microwave-safe plate and place a small pat of butter on top of it.
+- Place a single cinnamon roll on a microwave-safe plate and place a small pat of butter on top of it (if no icing).

-- Dampen a single paper towel and cover the cinnamon roll with it (using toothpicks if you don’t want it to touch the icing).
+- Dampen a single paper towel and cover the cinnamon roll with it (use toothpicks if you don’t want it to touch the icing).

 - Remove the cinnamon roll from the microwave, ice it, and let it sit for 60 seconds before serving (it will be very hot).

-Adding butter before microwaving allows it to melt right down into the roll and introduce lots of extra moisture.
+Adding butter before microwaving allows it to melt right down into the roll and introduces lots of extra moisture.
 It’s delicious!

 Pro tip: eat the roll as soon as possible after it comes out of the microwave.
 If you leave it too long the cinnamon roll will dry out and become like cardboard.